Lisbon Calling Review: Budget hotel in Lisbon

 In my mind, September was out of peak season but apparently the whole of Europe had that idea too because when we started to search for somewhere to stay, the scary stats started to appear at the top of Booking.com.
 You know, the ones reading “the destination you selected is 90% booked on these dates”.
 Eek.
 So, thanks to that, my hopes of booking a cute eco-hotel with a rooftop pool faded pretty quickly.
 We widened our search criteria and were on the verge of paying way over the odds when we found Lisbon Calling.

-How do you like to find reasonably priced hotel accommodation?
+How do you like to find reasonably priced accommodation when travelling?
 I’d love to hear new tips!

 Laura x